SQream/sqream_docs/operational_guides/saved_queries.rst

 .. _saved_queries:

 ***********************
-Saved queries
+Saved Queries
 ***********************

 Saved queries can be used to reuse a query plan for a query to eliminate compilation times for repeated queries.
 They also provide a way to implement 'parameterized views'.

 How saved queries work
 ==========================

 Saved queries are compiled when they are created.
 When a saved query is run, this query plan is used instead of compiling a query plan at query time.

-Parameter support
+Parameters support
 ===========================

 Query parameters can be used as substitutes for literal expressions in queries.